Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 Future tech

-“Anytime things can be a little more consistent, being as precise as it can be, and level things out, it helps us all, and is important for all of us as consumers as well, and will eventually save us money,” he said.
+“Anytime things can be a little more consistent, being as precise as it can be, and level things out, it helps us all — and is important for consumers as well.
+It will eventually save us money,” he said.

-Haygood envisions a strong future with AI and robots helping in growing and packing vegetables.
+A&M also uses drones to scout crops.
+The tech works well, and Haygood predicts improvements in cameras and data processing will make them even more effective.
+He envisions a strong future with AI and robots helping in growing and packing vegetables.

 “We know the tech is there,” he said.
 “It’s getting it to process and training it to work faster so it can be more efficient.”

-The biggest pest threat to Vidalia onions is onion thrips, a parasite that feeds on leaves, allowing bacteria to enter through moisture.
+The biggest pest threat to Vidalia onions is onion thrips, which feed on leaves and allow bacteria to enter through moisture.

-On diseases, the biggest challenges are botrytis and center rot.
-Invisible to the human eye, center rot can break an onion’s neck and is detected only when the plants are in peril.
+Diseases such as botrytis and center rot also pose risks.
+Invisible to the human eye, center rot can break an onion’s neck and is usually detected only when plants are already in peril.

 Soil matters